-These dinners have also popped up at Freshcraft, Duo Restaurant, Argyll Gastropub and Rackhouse Pub in Denver; Pumphouse Brewery in Longmont; The West End Tavern in Boulder; and Another Pint in Colorado Springs.
+These dinners have also popped up at Freshcraft, Duo Restaurant, Argyll Gastropub and Rackhouse Pub in Denver; Pumphouse Brewery in Longmont; and The West End Tavern in Boulder.
 Longmont’s Left Hand Brewing Company holds beer-pairing events in cities all over the Front Range several times a month.

 Fare From South of the Border

 Colorado’s Southwest location means Mexican cuisine is a major influence.
 The state has taken the best parts of this cuisine and made it is own — with the star being green chile.
 This pork-filled stew, often smothered over burritos, is a must-taste for visitors.